herrKlein/polymer-agnostic-library-rollup-typescript/README.md

 - There are .d.ts file for use with Typescript in other applications

 This is a port of [here](https://github.com/PolymerLabs/start-polymer3).

+VSCODE
+- there are npm scripts
+- rollup-dev
+- rollup-library

 ```
 npm install -g polymer-cli